Skip to content

 Note

-Of course, you can also use the minute granularity source="service_list_1m" to query data across hours or days, such as from 2024-03-19 15:00:00 to 2024-03-19 17:30:00.
-However, this will significantly reduce query efficiency and increase the amount of returned data, so it is not recommended.
+Of course, it is also possible to only use the minute-level granularity source="service_list_1m" to query data across entire hours or days, such as from 2024-03-19 15:00:00 to 2024-03-19 17:30:00.
+However, this would greatly reduce query efficiency and exponentially increase the amount of returned data, so it is not recommended.

 total_count = SUM(r_request_count)